aosp-mirror/platform_external_sonivox/README.md

 * Full revert of [34ba480](https://github.com/pedrolcl/platform_external_sonivox/commit/34ba4804f643549b8ac74e5f56bfe64db3234447) (Remove unused code)
 * Partial revert of [2fa59c8](https://github.com/pedrolcl/platform_external_sonivox/commit/2fa59c8c6851b453271f33f254c7549fa79d07fb) (Build separate sonivox libs with and without jet...)

 All the sources from the Android repository are kept in place, but some are not built and included in the compiled products.
-A few headers, mostly empty, are included in the 'fakes' subdirectory, to allow compilation outside Android.
+A few headers, mostly empty, are included in the 'fakes' subdirectory to allow compilation outside Android.

 ## Using the library

-You may find and use the installed libraries with pkg-config or the find_package() cmake command.
-The API is documented in the 'docs' directory contents.
+You may find and use the installed libraries with `pkg-config` or the `find_package()` CMake command.
+The library API is documented in the 'docs' directory contents.

 The 'example' directory contains a simple command line utility to render standard MIDI files into raw PCM audio streams.
 This utility can be compiled after building and installing sonivox in some prefix like `/usr`, `/usr/local`, or `$HOME/Sonivox`.
-The CMake script contains three alternatives: using CMake only, using pkg-config and using sonivox as a subdirectory.
+The CMake script contains three alternatives: using CMake only, using `pkg-config` and using sonivox as a subdirectory.

 Once compiled, you can use the program to listen MIDI files or to create MP3 files.